OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion

-{We present OpenFish: an open source soft robotic fish which is optimized for speed and efficiency.
+\textbf{Abstract}\\ We present OpenFish: an open source soft robotic fish which is optimized for speed and efficiency.
 The soft robotic fish uses a combination of an active and passive tail segment to accurately mimic the thunniform swimming mode.
-Through the implementation of a novel propulsion system that is capable of achieving higher oscillation frequencies with a more sinusoidal waveform, the open-source soft robotic fish was capable of achieving a top speed of $0.85~\mathrm{m/s}$.
+Through the implementation of a novel propulsion system that is capable of achieving higher oscillation frequencies with a more sinusoidal waveform, the open source soft robotic fish achieves a top speed of $0.85~\mathrm{m/s}$.
 Hereby, it outperforms the previously reported fastest soft robotic fish by $27\%$.
 Besides the propulsion system, the optimization of the fish morphology played a crucial role in achieving this speed.
-In this work, a comprehensive overview of the optimization of the soft robotic fish through experimental, numerical and theoretical investigation into oscillating propulsion is presented.
-Hereby, we hope this open-source design will accelerate future research and developments in soft robotic fish.}
+In this work, a detailed description of the design, construction and customization of the soft robotic fish is presented.
+Hereby, we hope this open source design will accelerate future research and developments in soft robotic fish.